Ergodicity and type of nonsingular Bernoulli actions: Introduction

 Denote by $\cS_G$ the group of finite permutations of the countable set $G$.
 Consider the natural nonsingular action $\cS_G \actson (X,\mu)$ given by permuting the coordinates of the infinite product $(X,\mu) = \prod_{g \in G} (\{0,1\},\mu_g)$.
 As in \cite{Kos18,D18,BK18}, the main step is to prove that a $G$-invariant function $F \in L^\infty(X \times \R)$ is automatically invariant under the Maharam extension of $\cS_G \actson (X,\mu)$.
 In \cite{Kos18,D18,BK18}, essential use is made of pointwise ergodic theorems for nonsingular group actions $G \actson (X,\mu)$, so that only amenable groups can be treated.
 For general, possibly nonamenable groups $G$, we do not use pointwise ergodic theorems, but exploit a new notion of strong conservativeness that we introduce in Section \ref{sec.strongly-conservative} and that is of independent interest.

-Also, all past results determining the type of a nonsingular Bernoulli action $G \actson (X,\mu)$ were making use of the assumption that $\lim_{g \recht \infty} \mu_g(0)$ exists, at least when $g$ tends to infinity inside an infinite subgroup $G_0 < G$.
+Also, all past results determining the type of a nonsingular Bernoulli action $G \actson (X,\mu)$ were making use of rather restrictive assumptions on the measures $\mu_g$, like the existence of a limit for $\mu_g(0)$ when $g$ tends to infinity in specified directions.
 In this paper, we no longer need this assumption and, roughly speaking, use instead weak limits of probability distributions given by the values $\mu_g(0)$ as $g$ tends to infinity (see the proof of Lemma \ref{lem.general-automatic-invariance-permutation-group}).

 In the special case where $G$ is abelian, we no longer need to make the assumption that $\mu_g(0)$ stays away from $0$ and $1$.
 Theorem \ref{thm-B} is the first result determining the type of a nonsingular Bernoulli action in such a situation.
 An important step in the proof is to show that even when $\mu_g(0)$ tends to zero, for every $a \in G$ and for `most' $g$ tending to infinity, the quotient $\mu_{ga}(0)/\mu_g(0)$ converges to $1$ (see the proof of Lemma \ref{lem.automatic-invariance-permutation-group}).